Every so often I come across a question of controller or request specs and when to use them.

 So henceforth in this post I won’t be mentioning controller specs, only request specs.

-I only use request specs in two scenarios
+I only use request specs in three scenarios

 My default policy is not to use request specs at all.
 I find that fine-grained model specs and coarse-grained feature specs give me a sufficient level of coverage.
 Plus the fact that I put very little code in my controllers means that controller-focused tests would add relatively little value.